f4exb/sdrangel/Readme.md

 The [Test source plugin](https://github.com/f4exb/sdrangel/tree/master/plugins/samplesource/testsource) is an internal continuous wave generator that can be used to carry out test of software internals.

-<h2>SDRdaemon receiver input</h2>
+<h2>Remote input</h2>

 Linux only.

-The [SDRdaemon source input plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesource/sdrdaemonsource) is the client side of an instance of SDRangel running the Daemon Sink channel plugin.
+The [Remote input plugin](https://github.com/f4exb/sdrangel/tree/dev/plugins/samplesource/remoteinput) is the client side of an instance of SDRangel running the Remote Sink channel plugin.
 On the "Data" line you must specify the local address and UDP port to which the remote server connects and samples will flow into the SDRangel application (default is `127.0.0.1`port `9090`).
 It uses the meta data to retrieve the sample flow characteristics such as sample rate and receiving center frequency.
 The remote is entirely controlled by the REST API.
 On the "API" line you can specify the address and port at which the remote REST API listens.
 However it is used just to display basic information about the remote.

 The data blocks transmitted via UDP are protected against loss with a Cauchy MDS block erasure codec.
 This makes the transmission more robust in particular with WiFi links.